 I wasn’t at all nervous before the wedding, and I think that half of that was because we were at home rather than in some strange place.
 We were in a comfortable setting surrounded by our closest family and friends (and my garden lol)…what could be better!?

 One of the benefits of getting married outdoors is that many of the photos have a nice blurry dark green backdrop.
-We chose dark green as the colour for our wedding ceremony decorations because I love dark green, but also because it would be easy to coordinate.
+We chose dark green as the color for our wedding ceremony decorations because I love dark green, but also because it would be easy to coordinate.
 The foliage is dark green, the photo backdrops were lush greenery, and the herbs and other decor were various shades of forest green.
 Easy peasy!

 Here’s the whole wedding party on the front steps of our house.
 Most of the wedding activity happened in the backyard, but we did use the front of the house for photos and as a welcome reception area when guests first arrived.
 In the photo above you can see the foliage swag that my aunts made!
 I love it still…so much.